 The Ceòlmhor curriculum is structured across four progressive tiers.
 Tier I (Foundational) covers the practice chanter, basic scale, posture, and five tunes.
 Tier II (Developing) introduces gracenotes, doublings, and repertoire building.
 Tier III (Proficient) covers the transition to the full Highland bagpipe, blowing technique, tuning, and public performance.
 Tier IV (Advanced) covers March, Strathspey and Reel sets, Pìobaireachd, and competition preparation.
 Each tier has defined progression markers and students advance when they are ready.

 Yes.
-Ceòlmhor is a PVG scheme member and is qualified and insured to teach junior students.
+Ceòlmhor teaches junior students.
 A parent or guardian must provide written consent before the first lesson, covering data collection, lesson recording policy, and communication channels.
 The practice chanter is an ideal first instrument for younger students — it is quiet, affordable, and can be learned at any age.

 Yes.
 Online tuition is available worldwide via Zoom.
 A stable internet connection and a device with a camera and microphone are required.
 A link is sent in advance of each session.
 Online lessons follow the same structured curriculum as in-person lessons and are available at all four tiers.